 I want to study THAT GUY so my players can become THAT GUY!

 While science seeks to find common denominators among the normal, it propagates what Achor calls “The Cult of Average.”
-Average is a code word for mediocre, and that is not our goal at The Florida Baseball Ranch.
+Average is a code word for mediocre, and that is not our goal at The Florida Baseball Armory.
 If we study the outliers and freaks, instead of just focusing on the average, we can glean information that not only raises people up to the average, but also raises the average for everyone.Here’s an important question.
 How are we ever going to develop another 200 innings/year big leaguer if we limit everyone’s exposure to increased workload by pulling them back to the line of best fit?

 On the other hand, we get calls nearly every day from distressed parents of injured pitchers.
 “I don’t know how he got hurt.
 He never went over the pitch count,” they say.
 They’re victims of the unintended consequences of the Cult of Average.
 The line of best fit — the Cult of Average — prevents those who could become hall of fame workhorses from developing, and it provides a false sense of security for pitchers who don’t yet move well enough to handle even a moderate workload.